Goodwill Tax Treatment: How Is Goodwill Taxed In a Business Sale?

 How Is Goodwill Taxed When Selling a Business?

-For sellers, goodwill is classified as a capital asset.
-If held for more than a year, it’s taxed at long-term capital gains rates, which are lower than ordinary income taxes.
+If held for more than a year, it’s treated as a Section 1231 asset for tax purposes, so it’s taxed at long-term capital gains rates, which are lower than ordinary income taxes.

 Here’s what the IRS outlines as long-term capital gains tax rates for the 2025 tax year: